roboogle/gtkmvc3/gtkmvco/docs/manual/mvc.rst

    A Controller perfectly knows the interfaces of the connected Model and View, and knows both the state and presentation (*GUI*) semantics.
-A Controller is associated to one Model (*use a* relationship), and in the current implementation is associated only to one View (*has a* relationship).
-A Controller may grow in size, thus it is important to avoid including into the Controller code and information that should resize into the Model.
-Also Controller can be simplified by decomposing them into sub-controllers, each controlling a subset of the View.
+A Controller is associated to one Model, and to one View, however the Model and the View can be associated to multiple controllers.

+   Controllers tend to grow in size, however they can be decomposed into sub-controllers, each controlling a subset of the View or the Model.

 Two particular mechanisms make the isolation between Model and